AU-BCE-EE/course-modelling-2025/docs/py_data.md

 # 4. Tuples

-Tuples look similar to arrays, but there are differences.
+Tuples look similar to lists, but there are differences.
 The most important is that tuples are *immutable*.

 ``` python